-CRYPT-PW This scheme is slightly stronger than the MAIL-FROM scheme.
-It is by no means meant to keep out a determined malicious attacker.
-The crypt function is vulnerable to exhaustive search by (lots of) fast machines and programs to do the searching are widely available.
-For this reason it is strongly discouraged to use encrypted passwords also used for other purposes such as UNIX login accounts in this scheme.
-As you are publishing the encrypted password in the database, it is open to attack.
-The usual caveats about crypt passwords apply, so it is caveats about crypt passwords apply, so it is not very wise to use words or combinations of words found in any dictionary of any language.
-PGPKEY- <id></id> Strong scheme of authentication. <id> is the PGP key ID to be used for authentication.
-This string is the same one that is used in the corresponding key-cert object's "key-cert:" attribute.</id> author: <nic-handle> References a limerick author.
+CRYPT-PW encrypted password.
+This scheme is slightly stronger than the

+1 MAIL-FROM scheme.
+It is by no means

+crypt(3) routine meant to keep out a determined malicious

+Jr (c) attacker.
+The crypt function is vulnerable to

+exhaustive search by (lots of) fast machines

+and programs to do the searching are widely

+available.
+For this reason it is strongly

+discouraged to use encrypted passwords also

+used for other purposes such as UNIX login

+accounts in this scheme.
+As you are

+publishing the encrypted password in the

+database, it is open to attack.
+The usual

+caveats about crypt passwords apply, so it is

+not very wise to use words or combinations

+of words found in any dictionary of any

+language.

+PGPKEY- <id></id> Strong scheme of authentication. <id> is the</id>

+PGP key ID to be used for authentication.

+This string is the same one that is used in the

+corresponding key-cert object's "key-cert:"

+attribute.

+author: <nic-handle> References a limerick author.